 This is a compact Cajon drum from Latin Percussion.
 It is only 18.5 inches high and is built solidly to last you longer than most cheaper models in the market.
 The LP1427W is made in the USA and is made from birch, which is typical of all low-cost options.
 The soundboard is thick and has rounded corners for increased comfort.
 Even though it doesn’t cost a lot, it has quality construction that makes it extremely durable.

-The Sawtooth Cajon is one of the cheapest full-sized Cajons in the market.
+The Sawtooth ST-CJ120B Cajon is one of the cheapest full-sized Cajons in the market.
 However, the low cost hasn’t translated into low quality, and it has a slew of features.

 It is made from birch wood and stands quite tall at 20 inches high.
 The construction is good and should last a long time with proper care.
-The snare wires are not incredibly responsive but are adjustable.
+The snare are not incredibly responsive but are adjustable.
 Therefore you will be able to tune the drum to your liking.
 This gives you increased versatility and lets you play multiple genres.

 This is also an incredibly comfortable drum to perform on as it has a well-padded cushion top.
 The edges are all well sanded, and it has an excellent finish.
 The Sawtooth even comes with a custom carry case that is padded, so you will be able to safely and efficiently carry it to your performances.
 All this makes this a great budget Cajon.
 This is the best Cajon drum for under $100.

 This is possibly one of the most compact percussion instruments in the world.
 This is by no means a traditional Cajon; it is more of a portable Cajon that is fully flattened and has a tiny hollow.
 This is one of the newest trends to hit the market and seems to be catching on rapidly.
+If you want a percussion instrument that would work for worship music, this is the one to go for.

 The Joy 101 Pad is made out of birch and veined ebony that gives it great resonance and durability.
 However, the small design of this does impact its bass sound, which is quite underwhelming.
 However, the high tones are great, and the overall volume is loud enough for even casual outdoor jams.

 Even though it is relatively compact, it can still deliver a wide range of sounds and dazzle audiences.
 It is no bigger than an A4 sheet of paper, so you can easily place it inside your backpack and carry it around like a laptop.
-The ebony front-plate is also simply a pleasure to look at.
+The ebony front plate is also simply a pleasure to look at.
 It is also significantly cheaper than a full-sized Cajon drum, and you surely won’t be able to find another Cajon more interesting than this.

-What to Look for When Buying a Cajon?
-Buyers Guide
+What to Look for When Buying a Cajon – Buyers Guide

 The simple design of the Cajon means that there are not a lot of things you have to be worried about when you are purchasing it.